AFAgarap/AFAgarap.github.io/_posts/2019-03-20-implementing-autoencoder-in-tensorflow-2.0.md

 date: 2019-03-20
 ---

+> An autoencoder is a neural network designed to reconstruct input data which has a by-product of learning the most salient features of the data.
+We implement a feed-forward autoencoder network using TensorFlow 2.0 in this article.

 Google announced a major upgrade on the world’s most popular open-source machine learning library, TensorFlow, with a promise of focusing on simplicity and ease of use, eager execution, intuitive high-level APIs, and flexible model building on any platform.

 ![TF](../../../images/tf2-logo.gif)